BaharaJr/api-docs/docs/users/user/user.md

  ![img alt](/images/SavingUser.png)

  ## Viewing Existing Users ##
-  Click on icon on the bottom left of user menu as shown below below to view the list of system users.A list of user accounts and their details will be displayed as shown in the figure below.
+  Click on icon on the bottom left of user menu as shown below below to view the list of system users.
+A list of user accounts and their respective details will be displayed as indicated below.

 ![img alt](/images/ViewingUsers.png)

-Users window will display a list of user accounts and their details.
+Users window will display a list of user accounts and their respective details.

 ![img alt](/images/UserList.png)

-Click on the three dots on the far right hand side of any row to view various actions that may be performed on a selected user account as in Figure below.
+Click on the three dots on the far right hand side of any row to view various actions that may be performed on a selected user account as indicated below.

 ![img alt](/images/UserSubMenus.png)